mybb/docs.mybb.com/1.8/development/cookies.md

 	</tr>
 </table>

+[This tool](/tools/cookie-settings/) can help generate valid cookie settings.

 ## The Cookie List

 The following is a list of the cookies that MyBB sets, and a note about each one: